Slaughter to Prevail: 2022–present: Grizzly

 On 26 February 2022, the band released a statement on Facebook condemning the Russian invasion of Ukraine which began two days earlier.
 Terrible issued another statement on behalf of the band via Instagram and YouTube on 1 March, also urging viewers to "not make the whole Russian people an accomplice".
 In May, due to the sanctions, as well as an interest in the American metal scene, the band temporarily moved to Orlando, Florida.
 On August 9, they released the song "1984", inspired by the George Orwell novel of the same name, in protest of the government and of the war.

 On 28 July 2023, the band released the single "Viking", which was followed by another single, "Conflict", released on 28 February 2024.
 On 24 May 2024, the band released the single "Kid of Darkness", and on 15 October, they released "Behelit", with these songs set to appear on the band's upcoming third studio album Grizzly.

 In January 2025, Terrible stated that he didn't relocate to the United States, tries to come to Russia regularly, and highlighted his plans for future concerts in Russia – as well as in the U.S. and Europe.

 On 23 April 2025, the band released the single "Russian Grizzly in America" and revealed that their new album would be released on 18 July.
 On 28 May, they released "Song 3" and its accompanying music video in collaboration with Japanese band Babymetal.
 On 18 July 2025, the band released their third studio album titled Grizzly.

+In early 2026, politicians in Stockholm stated that they were engaged in a bipartisan investigation into the band under suspicion of spreading Russian propaganda.
+Opposition city councilor Christofer Fjellner advised against the band's performance in the city.

+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.

 Style and influences

 Slaughter to Prevail has been described mainly as deathcore, with a major focus on Terrible's extremely deep guttural vocals.
-Terrible has mentioned that the band has been influenced by other prominent deathcore bands such as Suicide Silence, Bring Me the Horizon, and Carnifex.
+Terrible has mentioned that the band has been influenced by other prominent deathcore bands such as Suicide Silence, Carnifex, Whitechapel, and I Declare War.
 Kostolom marked a stylistic shift, with reviewers noting influence from nu metal such as Slipknot's Iowa.
 Terrible also started varying his vocal style more on Kostolom, incorporating pitched screams and occasional clean vocals alongside the growls and gutturals he was known for.

 Slaughter to Prevail has lyrics written in both Russian and English, with both languages often appearing in the same song.